-The Los Angeles Rams will look to build off their dominating performance on Monday night when they come home to host the Arizona Cardinals in Week 2.
-The game will kick off at 4:05 EST on Sunday, September 16, at the Los Angeles Memorial Coliseum.
-Fans can watch the game in local markets on Fox.
+The Los Angeles Rams will try to snap out of their two-game skid when they visit the Arizona Cardinals in Week 16.
+Kickoff is scheduled for 4:05 EST on Sunday, December 23, at State Farm Stadium in Glendale, Arizona.
+Fans in local markets can watch the game on Fox.

 The Rams are currently favored by 14 points on the road.
 The over/under is set at 44.5 points.
 Be sure to check out a full list of the Week 16 betting odds and game previews.

 After winning 11 of their first 12 games, the Rams have suddenly dropped two in a row, losing to the Bears on the road and the Eagles at home.
 Those losses have likely cost the Rams their chance at earning the top seed in the NFC playoffs unless the Saints lose both of their remaining games.
 Even L.A.’s hold on a first-round bye could be in danger if they don’t break out of their mini-slump.
 Fortunately for the Rams, they finish their season with games against two of the worst teams in the NFL, the Cardinals and 49ers.
 As long as the Rams can win both of those games, they will earn a first-round bye.

 As for the Cardinals, their season continues to go downhill.
 Despite a surprising win over the Packers earlier this month, Arizona has lost in lopsided fashion each of the past two weeks.
 At 3-11, the Cardinals are currently in line for the top overall pick in next year’s draft.
 Unless they can knock off the Rams or Seahawks during the final two weeks, Arizona will at least tie for the worst record in the NFL this season.
 That should help prevent the Cardinals from mailing it in during the final two weeks.